fbaligand/lognavigator/README.md

 - Java Server compatible with Servlet 3.0 (Tomcat 7 , Jetty 8, Glassfish 3, JBoss AS 6, ...)

+## Browser Compatibility

+- Firefox
+- Chrome
+- IE8+
+- Probably some others, but I have not tested

 ## Behind the scene

 Technologies behind LogNavigator :